alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-play-pause-icon.md

 <!--more-->

-* I am writing this blog post because I want to see more apps embrace and incorporate motion into
+* I am writing this blog post because I want to see more apps embrace and incorporate motion into their apps.
-* their apps.
 I genuinely think that animated icons make the application better and more usable.
 * They're a great opportunity to make your app feel alive.
-TODO: explain the importance of motion in
+TODO: explain the importance of motion in a few sentences.
-* a few sentences In a previous series of blog posts, I wrote about transitions.
-Transitions can be
-* used to construct elaborate animations between different states in your applications.
-In this blog
+* In a previous series of blog posts, I wrote about transitions.
+Transitions can be used to construct elaborate animations between different states in your applications.
-* post, I'm going to focus on something much smaller in scope but just as important: delightful
-* details and creative customization.
-In this blog post I will describe different techniques to
-* animate icons using `AnimatedVectorDrawable`s.
+* In this blog post, I'm going to focus on something much smaller in scope but just as important: delightful details and creative customization.
+In this blog post I will describe different techniques to animate icons using `AnimatedVectorDrawable`s.

 As Eames said, the details make the design.
 Motion can be an opportunity to provide delight and make a connection with your user.
 They can also bring personality to your app.
 After all, animating